RAGNIMY1/datasciencecoursera/GettingCleaningData_W4Project/CodeBook.md

    * mag was replaced by magnitude
    * actcode was replaced by activity

-6. Based on the data frame created in step 5., create an independent tidy data set with the average of each variable for each activity and each subject
+6. Based on the data frame created in step 5., **create an independent tidy data set with the average of each variable for each activity and each subject.**
    The final tidy dataset is obtained by calculating the average for all feature columns by subject and activity - this is achieved with the summarize_all and group_by functions.
    Finally the data is exported to a txt file.